scossu/lakesuperior/doc/notes/fcrepo4_deltas.md

 FCREPO4 includes a web UI for simple CRUD operations.

 Such a UI is not in the immediate LAKEsuperior development plans.
-However, a very basic UI may at some point be built for read-only interaction (i.e. requesting resources and clicking through relationship links).
-A more complete UI should be built for simple and/or SPARQL queries.

-## Non-standard client breaking changes

-The following changes may be incompatible with clients relying on some FCREPO4 behavior not endorsed by LDP or other specifications.
+However, a basic UI is available for read-only interaction: LDP resource browsing, SPARQL query and other search facilities, and administrative tools.
+Some of the latter *may* involve write operations, such as clean-up tasks.

-### Automatic pairtree generation
+### Automatic path segment generation

 A `POST` request without a slug in FCREPO4 results in a pairtree consisting of several intermediate nodes leading to the automatically minted identifier.
 E.g.